 Figure 8.2: Chosing a divestiture mode

 Whether the divestiture test is passed in one or both ways noted above has implications for the mode of divestiture.
 The joint implications are laid out in Figure 8.2.
 Suppose the synergy test is passed.
 If there is a better parent (situation 1), i.e., the other parent can pay more for the business than that what it is worth to you, then a sell-off is an attractive option.
 If there is no better parent (situation 2), this leaves several alternatives for how best to exploit synergies.
-Chapter 5 uses equity levels to distinguish governance structures, e.g., non-equity alliance, equity alliance, and full ownership.
+Section 5 uses equity levels to distinguish governance structures, e.g., non-equity alliance, equity alliance, and full ownership.
 If full ownership is best to exploit synergies, then keeping the business in the portfolio is preferred.
 If partial ownership reduces the governance costs, then an equity carve-out can be considered.
 If no ownership allows synergies to be exploited at the lowest cost, then a spin-off should be considered.

 Suppose the synergy test is failed; then we have effectively ruled out the option of keeping the business in the portfolio, and we must still decide between spin-off and sell-out.
 If there is no better parent (situation 3), then the option is clear: a spin-off.
 The case where you fail the synergy test and believe you can realize a gain from sale to another parent is an interesting one (situation 4).
 You should consider a sell-off, especially ifthe other parent is willing to pay a high premium compared to what the business is worth to you.
 However, capital gains are typically taxed.
 So companies may still choose a spin-off, possibly preceded by an equity carve-out.
 The choice between a sell-off and a spin-off will depend on considerations such as the expected valuation in each mode, the applicable tax rate, and underwriting fees (for the equity carve-out), see FAQ 7.